 Sandy shores await.
 You’re beginning to master the art of earning Velocity Points, and have yourself a nice bundle of Points to spend – so we think you’ve earned yourself a break for all your hard work!
 For 35,000 Points, you can get a return Economy ticket to sunny Fiji from Sydney, Melbourne or Brisbane.
 If a retreat in Bali is calling your name, you’ll need 44,400 Points for a return Economy ticket, and if Auckland beckons you’ll want 35,600 Points to get you there and back.

 If a chill in the air has you dreaming of heading up to the balmy north, fly Economy on Points to Cairns and back from Sydney, Melbourne or Brisbane for 35,000 Points.
 If it’s Business Class or bust, fly between Brisbane and Melbourne, return, for 47,000 Points and fly in style.
+Again, bear in mind that taxes and fees will apply to any flight redemptions you make.

 How to use 50,000 to 100,000 Points